FIFA (video game series)

-FIFA is a football simulation video game franchise developed by EA Vancouver and EA Romania and published by EA Sports.
+FIFA was an association football simulation video game franchise.
+Between 1993 and 2022, it was developed by EA Vancouver and EA Romania and published by EA Sports.
+After a four-year hiatus, it returned in 2026 with two games: FIFA Heroes, developed and published by ENVER, and FIFA World Cup: Launch Edition released on Netflix.

 As of 2011, the FIFA franchise has been localised into 18 languages and available in 51 countries.
 Listed in Guinness World Records as the best-selling sports video game franchise in the world, the FIFA series has sold more than 325 million copies as of 2021.
 On 10 May 2022, it was announced that EA and FIFA's partnership of 30 years would come to an end upon the termination of their licensing agreement, making FIFA 23 the last entry to the franchise under the FIFA name.
 As a successor to the FIFA series, EA launched the EA Sports FC franchise, with EA Sports FC 24 being the first installment under the new name.

 Football video games such as Tehkan World Cup, Sensible Soccer, Kick Off and Match Day had been developed since the late 1980s, and were already competitive in the games market when EA Sports announced a football game as the next addition to their EA Sports label.
-When the series began with FIFA International Soccer on the Sega Mega Drive in late 1993, it was notable for being the first to have an official license from FIFA, the world governing body of football.
+When the series began with FIFA International Soccer on the Mega Drive in late 1993, it was notable for being the first to have an official license from FIFA, the world governing body of football.
 The main series has been complemented by additional installments based on single major tournaments, such as the FIFA World Cup, UEFA Champions League, UEFA Europa League and UEFA European Football Championship, as well as a series of football management titles.
 Since the 1990s, the franchise's main competitor has been Konami's eFootball series (formerly known as Pro Evolution Soccer, or PES).